Submissions

 1. Conceptualization - Ideas, formulation or evolution of the objectives and general goals of the investigation.

-4. Fundraising - Acquisition of financial support for the project leading to this publication.
+4. Acquisition of funds - Acquisition of financial support for the project leading to this publication.

-5. Research - Conducting an investigation and research process, specifically conducting the experiments, or collecting data/evidence.
+5. Investigation - Conducting an investigation and investigative process, specifically conducting the experiments, or collecting data/evidence.

 6. Methodology - Development or design of the methodology and creation of models.